 .
 Measured from north to south, it is 154 km (95.5 mi) long; at its smallest point, it is just 14.5 km (9 mi) wide.
 Compared, it would fit into Belgium

 Compared with other US states, Delaware would fit into Texas more than a hundred times.

 The state has just three counties, namely (from north to south) New Castle, Kent, and Sussex.

-Situated at the northern end of the low-lying Atlantic Coastal Plain, Delaware's landscape is mostly boring flat, it has the lowest mean elevation of any state in the US.
-The highest point of Delaware (at about 460 ft, or 140 m), is situated in a mobile home park, close to the official benchmark monument of the Ebright Azimuth.
+Situated at the northern end of the low-lying Atlantic Coastal Plain, Delaware's landscape is mostly boring flat; it has the lowest mean elevation of any state in the US.
+The highest point of Delaware (at about 460 ft, or 140 m), situated in a mobile home park, close to the official benchmark monument of the Ebright Azimuth

 Major rivers are Delaware River, Mispillion River, Indian River, and Nanticoke River.